Jump to content

 3. DesertRat, you've given me a bad flashback to my 70's Sears Himalayan model backpack (shudder).
 Perhaps if the hip-belt had fit properly it wouldn't have been so bad (I was really skinny in those days), but it's probably why I haven't been backpacking since I aged out.
 I'm getting ready to buy an Alps Mountaineering Denali, I hope I have better luck with it.
 Regards, DWS

 4. Are you sure it's condensation, and not, say, moisture seeping through the floor?
 From your descriptiona dn the link you posted it looks like most of the upper part of the tent is mesh, so the moisture from your breath should pass through that and any condensation form on the fly, where it drips down to the ground (unless the fly is touching the tent somewhere, another possible problem).
 Maybe if the mesh was really fine it could support condensation, can you see where it's forming?
 As one of the previous posters suggested, I'd recommend checking and maybe re-sealing your seams.
-Go
+Good luck!
+DWS

 6. One nitpick Eagle92; the movie was "Stalag 17".
 Stalag 13 was the camp in "Hogan's Heroes".
 The former was a much more accurate portrayal of WWII POW camps, but the latter is fun too.
 Regards, DWS

 7. The Winter Issue of Eagle Scout Magazine (the NESA publication, fka Eagletter) has an article about their 2009 Scholorship recipients.
 Quoting one of the bios: "He earned all 20 Webelos Scout activity pins and all 121 merit badges..."
-"He finished his Bugling merit badge requirements even though he never warmed up to the instrument -- 'I never want to touch that instrument again' he said - and earned his Waterskiing merit badge despite shoulder and knee problems." (page 11) Now, I have no doubt that this is an exceptional young man, and I don't want to denigrate his achievement
+"He finished his Bugling merit badge requirements even though he never warmed up to the instrument -- 'I never want to touch that instrument again' he said - and earned his Waterskiing merit badge despite shoulder and knee problems." (page 11) Now, I have no doubt that this is an exceptional young man, and I don't want to denigrate his achievement or embarrass him, but after reading the second quoted section I was saddened by the idea that he earned the bugling merit badge for the sake of the badge, not because he was truly interested int he instrument; and that he may have risked significant health complcations in the pursuit of a MB for water-skiing.
+Wide and shallow?
+Probably not, but not in the spirit of the merit badge program either.
+Regards, DWS

 8. Yes that sounds like what he meant, but its not what he (or she) said.
 As I said, poorly worded question.
 Likewise question 5, optional for whom?
 Committee members, youth members, COR, T.C.
 MITS?
 Regards, DWS